alefore/weblog/zettelkasten.md

 To register a new note, I typically use the following process:

-* Go to an existing node in which it should be inserted.
+* Go to an existing node from which the new note should be referenced.
 * Enter the title of the new node between braces.
 * Execute Edge command `:zkln` (Zettelkasten Link New).
 This (1) creates a new note with this title and a "Related" back-link to the original note, (2)